SalonenTeemu/git-course/README.md

-# This is a README
+# git-course

+This repository was used for a Git course to learn the basics of Git.